colussim/go-mysql-ai/README.md

 ## Installation & Usage

-I will not detail the installation of MySQL here; we assume that you have a functional instance.
+I will not detail the installation of MySQL here.We assume that you have a functional instance.

 **1. Clone the repository**